Lymkwi/quantelconnect/README.md

 ## TODO

 The following features will *eventually* be added
- - [ ] Ability to load configuration from file
+ - [x] Ability to load configuration from file

 ## Dependency

 This program uses [`reqwest`](https://lib.rs/crates/reqwest) to handle all of the network interaction, [`clap`](https://lib.rs/crates/clap) to parse and access command line arguments, and [`kuchiki`](https://lib.rs/crates/kuchiki) to parse and navigate HTML source code.
+It also uses [`tini`](https://lib.rs/crate/tini) to paste the INI configuration file given in argument.

 ## License